cloudnative-pg/cloudnative-pg/docs/src/security.md

 to run in a cluster.
 For InfoSec reasons, every Kubernetes platform should implement them.

-Cloud Native PostgreSQL does not require *privileged* mode for containers execution.
+CloudNativePG does not require *privileged* mode for containers execution.
 The PostgreSQL containers run as `postgres` system user.
 No component whatsoever requires running as `root`.

 Likewise, Volumes access does not require *privileges* mode or `root` privileges either.